-Your estate planning should also address the coordination of the way you hold title to your various assets, your beneficiary selections, and the possible transfer of certain assets while you are alive.
+Your estate planning should also address the coordination of the way you hold title to your varior assets, your beneficiary selections, and the possible transfer of certain assets while you are alive.

 Regardless of the extent of your net worth, estate planning is important for everyone.
 Complex strategies may be used by wealthy people to reduce death taxes and costs.
-Others may only require a simple will and/or trust to pass on property to their heirs and provide for minor children.
+Others may only require a simple will and/or trust to pass on property to their heirs and provide for minor children you pass away, your affairs will be settled by

 Even if a simple will and power of attorney is all you require, an estate plan is an essential part of your financial and gift planning.
 Everybody will need it someday.
-The time to address or update your estate their desired party, and there is no way for your CHECKLIST - SIX STEPS TOWARD SUCCESSFUL ESTATE & GIFT PLANNING you, who are your alternate selections?
+The time to address or update your estate

+CHECKLIST - SIX STEPS TOWARD SUCCESSFUL ESTATE & GIFT PLANNING

+1. DEFINE YOUR GOALS: What do you death or disability?
+If your beneficiaries predecease you, who are your alternate selections?
+How will your beneficiaries predecease you, who are your alternate selections?
 How will your assets be distributed, and when will these distributions